-The following types of manuscripts are routinely accepted (please note that word count is from abstract to references but excluding references):
+The following types of manuscripts are routinely accepted for consideration by Editors (please note that word count is from abstract to references but excluding references):

 Letters: Headings should not be used in a letter; no abstract or keywords are required.
 The text should be no more than 800 words; there should be a maximum of 5 references and one table or figure may be included.